ATreep/DeepLearningStudyNotes/README.md

-# My Study Notes on Deep Learning
+# My Study Notes on Deep Learning Specialization

 ## Introduction

-Notes and exercise codes on learning deep learning specialization, recorded to review and share solutions on difficult points with co-learners. o(≥ω≤)o
+Notes and exercise codes on learning deep learning specialization (lecturer: Andrew Ng).

+I created this repository for me to review everywhere and meanwhile share solutions on difficult points with co-learners.

-Note: If some equation cannot be displayed, try cloning the markdown file, and open it with [Typora](https://typora.io/) or [Obsidian](https://obsidian.md).
+Note: If some equation cannot be displayed, try cloning the markdown file and open it with [Typora](https://typora.io/) or [Obsidian](https://obsidian.md).

 ## Contents